Marketing Trends Series: The Rise of Interactive Content

 Modern marketing is about more than just informing — it’s about engaging.
 Marketers are expected to create campaigns that engage their audiences, encouraging them to take action and become customers who keep coming back again and again.

-Over the last couple years we have seen the rise of interactive forms of content, and that rise is expected to be one of the dominating marketing trends of this year.
+Over the last few years, we have seen the rise of interactive forms of content, which are expected to be one of the dominating marketing trends of this year.

 - Assessments: Users answer a series of questions and are then placed into several categories.
 You’ve likely seen plenty of Buzzfeed quizzes like “Which Disney character are you?” plastered all over your Facebook feed — this is a quintessential example.

 - Calculators: Answers provided by users get plugged into a set of calculations on the back end that then provide a unique, numeric result for the person entering the numbers.

 - Trivia: Again, these are popular all over social media, from Sporcle quizzes to “How many U.S. Presidents can you name?” quizzes from sites like Buzzfeed.